Pure Strategies in Imperfect Information Stochastic Games: Positive Winning in Reachability Games

 Using $(\psi_N)_{N\geq 0}$ we define a strategy $\psi$ for \Adam as follows.
 We first let $I_0=\mathbb{N}$ be the set of naturals.
 Next we define $\psi$ and $(I_k)_{k\geq 0}$, a decreasing sequence (for inclusion) of \emph{infinite} subsets of the naturals.
 First we sort partial plays by increasing length.
-We assume that $\psi$ is defined on all partial plays of length smaller than $k$ (hence initialization for $k=0$ comes for free) and for plays of length $k+1$ we do the following.
-There are finitely many plays of length $k+1$ while $I_k$ is infinite: hence there is an infinite subset $I_{k+1}\subseteq I_k$ such that all the $\psi_j$ for $j\in I_{k+1}$ agree on plays of length $k+1$ {and we define $\psi$ to behave accordingly.}
+We assume that $\psi$ is defined on all partial plays of length smaller than $k$ (hence initialization for $k=0$ comes for free) and for plays of length $k+1$ we do the following. \oschanged{As there are finitely many plays of length $k+1$ while $I_k$ is infinite there exists an infinite subset $I_{k+1}\subseteq I_k$ such that, for all $j_1,j_2\in I_{k+1}$, both strategies $\psi_{j_1}$ and $\psi_{j_2}$ agree on plays of length $k+1$; we define $\psi$ to behave accordingly on plays of length $k+1$.